linuxha/node-irrigation/README.md

 - [ ] User interface (currently you have to edit json files to configure the program)
 - [x] External conditions
 - [ ] Move device interface outside of the main node-irrigation.js file
-- [ ] Provide device other interfaces (current uses the Elexol Ether IO board)
+- [ ] Provide other device interfaces (current uses the Elexol Ether IO board)
 - [ ] Need the initialization routine setup for the Elexol Ether IO board
 - [ ] device heartbeat (optional)
 - [ ] Documentation, at this moment the documentation is rather weak (need to add info on usage & /status for instance).
 - [ ] Need to move hard coded device settings into the irrigation.json file
 - [ ] Fix the favicon.ico, I think it's the icon for the The Register (a vulture) - no idea how I did that.
 - [ ] need to (learn and) add testing
-- [ ] add sample Perl scripts which pull back weather details
+- [ ] add sample scripts which pull back weather details
+- [ ] remove absolute URLs from the css file (all are pointing to http://mozart.uucp/)
+- [ ] refactor this code

 ## Notes